rails/rails/guides/source/active_record_querying.md

 Joining Tables
 --------------

-Active Record provides a finder method called +joins+ for specifying +JOIN+ clauses on the resulting SQL.
-There are multiple ways to use the +joins+ method.
+Active Record provides a finder method called `joins` for specifying `JOIN` clauses on the resulting SQL.
+There are multiple ways to use the `joins` method.

 ### Using a String SQL Fragment

-You can just supply the raw SQL specifying the +JOIN+ clause to +joins+:
+You can just supply the raw SQL specifying the `JOIN` clause to `joins`:

 ```ruby
 Client.joins('LEFT OUTER JOIN addresses ON addresses.client_id = clients.id')